SusmitaSoma/GITDDEMO/README.md

 # GITDDEMO
 Author- Sush soma <br>
-Hi sushmita how are you
+Hi sushmita how are you <br>
+i am fine